 Please do not request QA testing until your update is ready to be shipped.
 Make sure the update is significant enough to warrant in-game testing.
 The general rule of thumb is that you should test your updates through QA when you’re publishing a major update to your game.

-Please give the QA team a few hours of advance notice at minimum.
+Please give the QA team 24 hours of advance notice at minimum.
 There are many variables that go into how quickly they can mobilize the QA team for testing, so it’s best to give them time to work.

 Testing your game